ash/raku-course/problems/factorial-metaoperator/index.md

 ## Problem

-Create a function to compute a factorial of an integer number.
-The function should accept a positive number and return its factorial.
+Create a program to compute a factorial of an integer number.
+The program should take an integer (hard-coded) and print its factorial.

 Use reduction metaoperator in the solution.

 ## Example

-You program should be able to execute the following line of code:
+You program should be able to execute the following lines of code:

+    my $n = 5;

+    # Your code goes here...

-    say factorial(5);
+    say $factorial;

-Here, `factorial` is the function you need to write.
+Here, `$factorial` is the variable to have to fill with the value of _5!_.

 ## Things to use